Make Defensible Go/No‑Go Decisions Before Design or Capital Commitment

 UPL1FT focuses this work on:

-aligning prioritization with funding windows, lifecycle timing, and delivery capacity
+Aligning priorities with funding windows, lifecycle timing, and delivery capacity

-testing tradeoffs across safety, service continuity, cost, and long term viability
+Testing tradeoffs across safety, service continuity, cost, and long term viability

 -